Table of Contents

 PTSD can be the result of traumatic events during motor vehicle accidents.
 Common symptoms of PTSD include, but are not limited to:

-- Flashbacks – People re-experience traumatic events during nightmares or bouts of insomnia.
+- Flashbacks โ People re-experience traumatic events during nightmares or bouts of insomnia.

-- Arousal – Some victims may be more irritable or angered due to a feeling of constantly being on edge, often involving difficulty sleeping.
+- Arousal โ Some victims may be more irritable or angered due to a feeling of constantly being on edge, often involving difficulty sleeping.

-- Avoidance – Victims may try to distance themselves from people, places, or activities that remind them of traumatic events.
+- Avoidance โ Victims may try to distance themselves from people, places, or activities that remind them of traumatic events.

-- Depression – Many victims will battle feelings of guilt, helplessness, and confusion about their condition.
+- Depression โ Many victims will battle feelings of guilt, helplessness, and confusion about their condition.

-Avoiding Common Injuries Resulting from Car Accidents
+Avoiding Common Injuries Resulting From Car Accidents

-It is also important for all drivers to obey posted speed limits not just to avoid possible traffic tickets but also to reduce the chances of causing a collision.
+It is also important for all drivers to obey posted speed limits, not just to avoid possible traffic tickets but also to reduce the chances of causing a collision.
 Finally, people need to adequately maintain their motor vehicles and make sure their cars are getting the necessary service to function properly.

-When a person is involved in a car accident, they should check themselves for injuries and then immediately call 911 to report the crash.
+When a person is injured in a car accident, they should check themselves for injuries and then immediately call 911 to report the crash.
 Every person should make an effort to receive medical attention as soon as possible, even when they do not think they have suffered an injury.

 While waiting for the police to arrive, people should try to take photographs or videos of the entire crash scene.
 Make sure to focus on certain areas of note, such as skid marks.
 Try to get images from multiple angles and distances.

-How Soon to See a Doctor
+How Soon To See A Doctor

 People should always seek medical attention after any car accident, even a minor collision.
 It is essential to get proper treatment, regardless of the severity of the injury, so a person can take the appropriate steps to care for themselves.

-You do not want to delay visiting a hospital because waiting too long to get medical care can seriously complicate your injury claim later on.
-If you wait several days or weeks to obtain treatment, an insurer can easily claim your common injuries resulting from car accidents were not connected to the car crash and thus are no longer compensable.
+You might also not want to delay visiting a hospital because waiting too long to get medical care could seriously complicate your injury claim later on.
+If you wait several days or weeks to obtain treatment, you could run into arguments that your injuries were not connected to the car crash and thus are not compensable.

 The one major concern in most car accident cases is that people will not realize they suffered an injury because symptoms may not begin for several days or even weeks.
-Delayed symptoms are especially common with head injuries, back injuries, and especially internal organ injuries.
+Delayed symptoms are especially common with head injuries, back injuries, and internal organ injuries.

-What Happens in Car Accidents without Injuries?
+What Happens In Car Accidents Without Injuries?

-Legal Help for California Car Accident Injury Victims
+Legal Help For California Car Accident Injury Victims

-Why You Need Arash Law’s California Car Accident Attorneys
+Consult Arash Lawโs California Car Accident Attorneys